lilab-bcb/pegasus/docs/installation.rst

 Install via Miniconda
 ^^^^^^^^^^^^^^^^^^^^^

-You can also choose to install sccloud in a dedicated Conda environment without affecting your OS.
+You can also choose to install pegasus in a dedicated Conda environment without affecting your OS.

 Package Manager